simul/simul.github.io/ref/simul/sky/skykeyframer.md

 <a name="GetFloat"></a>
 ### float GetFloat(char name, simul::base::Variant params)
 Get a float with the given, case-insensitive, name
+<a name="GetGeocentricDirectionToMoon"></a>
+### vec3 GetGeocentricDirectionToMoon(simul::sky::uid u)
+Direction in Earth-centred equatorial co-ordinates, where Z=Earth's North axis, X is 90 deg East and Y is 180 degrees.
 <a name="GetGpuSkyParameters"></a>
 ### void GetGpuSkyParameters(simul::sky::GpuSkyParameters p, simul::sky::GpuSkyAtmosphereParameters a, simul::sky::GpuSkyInfraredParameters ir, int index)
 Get the GPU sky parameters corresponding to the given subdivision triplet index, and factor in eclipses and brightness power modifiers.